HP TECH TAKES /...

 If you don’t have cloud storage or would rather not use it, you can also use web software to upload bigger files.
 PlusTransfer, for example, is free and you can upload files as big as 5GB in one fell swoop.
 Hate signing up for services?
 Don’t worry, you don’t even need to register for an account and there’s no software to download.
 It’s a streamlined answer to file sharing needs.

 If you want a downloadable software option, BitTorrent Sync is another easy way to share large files without depending on cloud services.
 You can also use FilePizza, which is a peer-to-peer file-sharing app.
 As one computer uploads the file, the other can download it immediately, so you won’t be waiting around.
 In addition, because FilePizza is browser-based, you don’t need both computers linked to the same cloud drive .

 2. SSD and HDD drives via SATA cables

-You can connect your old hard drive to an extra SATA or eSATA (an external SATA) port in your new computer.
+You can connect your old hard drive to a SATA SSD or eSATA (an external SATA) port in your new computer.
 After you install the old drive, the operating system in your new PC will read the drive and begin transferring the data over .

 One issue you may run into with this method is finding an extra SATA port.
 To get around this problem, you may want to use a SATA to USB converter.